Skip to content

 Mount Bisoke Hiking

-Mount Bisoke stands at 3711 Straddling the border with the Democratic Republic of Congo. the trek is well worth it thanks to the superb views of Lake Ngezi in the crater atop the volcanic peak.
+Mount Bisoke stands at 3711, straddling the border with the Democratic Republic of Congo.
+The trek is well worth it thanks to the superb views of Lake Ngezi in the crater atop the volcanic peak.
 You will begin your travel at the park’s headquarters and pass through Bisate Village, with its picturesque potato farms.

 This is a full-day excursion with an ascent that takes around three hours, and two hours for the descent.
-You have the option of renting trekking clothing including raincoats, gumboots, and gloves, which are important for navigating this potentially muddy terrain.
-Those seeking assistance can request for one to help carry any equipment along the way.
+You have the option of renting trekking clothing, including raincoats, gumboots, and gloves, which are important for navigating this potentially muddy terrain.
+Those seeking assistance can request one to help carry any equipment along the way.

-All hikers assemble at Kinigi after breakfast, at 7 a.m.
+All hikers assemble at Kinigi after breakfast at 7 a.m.
 You will be assigned an expert guide who will explain what to expect on the trails.
-Your trek should take about 6 to 7 hours to complete if you are not used to scaling mountains, experienced hikers may complete the trek in a total time of 4 or 5 hours.
+Your trek should take about 6 to 7 hours to complete if you are not used to scaling mountains; experienced hikers may complete the trek in a total time of 4 or 5 hours.

 As you ascend the mist-shrouded slopes, you will enjoy stunning vistas of the valley spread below you.
 Look out for tiny reptiles scurrying in the dense undergrowth, as well as some of the 178 bird species that Parc National des Volcans is famous for.
-The view of the lake Ngezi from the top is immensely beautiful, and picturesque before it is time to descend.
+The view of the Lake Ngezi from the top is immensely beautiful and picturesque before it is time to descend.

 Where to stay at Volcanoes National Park